Tongai Moyo: Personal life

-International Tours
+International tours

 Dhewa travelled the length and breadth of the world giving his music fans a musical therapy.
-He toured the United Kingdom, USA, Botswana and South Africa at times in the company of Oliver Mtukudzi and Alick Macheso.
+He toured the United Kingdom, US, Botswana and South Africa at times in the company of Oliver Mtukudzi and Alick Macheso.

 Awards

 Tongai Moyo received a number of awards during his blissful music career.
 The album "Naye" saw Dhewa hogging the limelight with his chart topper "Nemumvura Mese" which earned him two Zimbabwe Music Awards (ZIMA).
 At the time of his death, Moyo had just released his 14th album 'Toita basa'.